How is SEO Changing in 2026?

 One thing that is coming up often is people trying to name this new era of search, and I’ve used a few of these acronyms in the article.

 To be honest it doesn’t really matter what we call it, what matters is that we’re preparing for a new way of not just how people are searching, but how they are using their computers and interacting with information.
-Maybe I’ll do a 2030 version of this article and be proved wrong, we shall see.
+Maybe I’ll do a 2030 version of this article and be proved wrong, we shall see; but I think things are definitely changing and those who aren’t adapting are going to be left behind.

 If you’re looking to understand what this shift means for your business, or need help turning these ideas into an actionable strategy, get in touch with me here.